 Good Intel Leads to Good Prevention

-- Facilities/programs/offices will ensure that youth who are limited English proficient (LEP), deaf or disabled are able to report sexual abuse to staff directly, through interpretive technology, or through non-youth interpreters.
+Facilities/programs/offices will ensure that limited English proficient (LEP), deaf or disabled youth can report sexual abuse to staff directly, through interpretive technology or non-youth interpreters.

-- Facilities/programs/offices will not hire or promote anyone who has engaged in sexual abuse in an institutional setting or who has engaged in sexual activity in the community.
+Facilities/programs/offices will not hire or promote anyone who has engaged in sexual abuse in an institutional setting or engaged in sexual activity in the community.

-- The agency will implement a toll-free number to allow youth and staff to report incidents of sexual assaults or sexual abuses without fear of reprisal.
+The agency has a toll-free number to allow youth and staff to report incidents of sexual assaults or sexual abuses without fear of reprisal.

 The Georgia Department of Juvenile Justice (DJJ) mandates a ZERO TOLERANCE policy toward all forms of sexual abuse and harassment.
 The policy provides guidelines for staff to reduce the risk of sexual abuse within DJJ facilities/programs/offices (owned, operated or contracted).

-Youth who engage in sexual assaults or sexual abuse will be strongly disciplined and may be referred for criminal prosecution.
+Youth who engage in sexual assaults or sexual abuse will be strongly disciplined and referred to criminal prosecution.

-Employees who engage in sexual assault or sexual abuse with youth will be terminated from employment and will be referred for criminal prosecution when applicable.
+Employees who engage in sexual assault or sexual abuse with youth will be terminated from employment and referred for criminal prosecution when applicable.

 7 STEPS OF PREA